 Updates about Rumi are on the school’s YouTube channel, which is live now!

 It is understandable that some parents may be concerned about their child’s possible allergic reaction to a school dog.
 However, Rumi will be subjected to the most thorough cleanliness and grooming regime.
 He will also only be allowed in situations with pupils who voluntarily wish to work with him.
 Parent/Carer permission will of course be sought in advance of Rumi having access to, and working with, each child in school.

 Will Rumi be properly cared for?

-Rumi will come to school most days but will stay safely in the office until satisfactory training has been completed.
-He will then, in time, listen to pupils read in a controlled setting and will always be accompanied by a trained adult.
-He will undergo thorough and rigorous training (beginning with puppy classes), so will be extremely well-behaved.
+Rumi comes to school most days but stays safely in the office whilst his training is completed.
+He will, in time, listen to pupils read in a controlled setting and will always be accompanied by a trained adult.
+He is undergoing thorough and rigorous training so will be extremely well-behaved.
 Whilst Rumi is in school, he will have access to a dog crate in the office where he can relax during the day.
 This is where he will spend most of his time initially.
 If Rumi is unwell for any reason he will stay at home with a babysitter!

 My child is scared of dogs

 We hope you will join us in welcoming Rumi to the Marjory Kinnon School family and embrace all that he has to offer the school.
-A letter will be sent home to seek Parent’s permission regarding their child’s contact with Rumi – this will be before contact with Rumi occurs in a reading or therapy setting.
-Although we do not envisage this to be any time before the autumn term, there may be times before then, as pupils return to school, when the dog is introduced to classes or in assemblies without physical contact.
+A letter will be sent home to seek Parent’s permission regarding their child’s contact with Rumi before contact occurs in a reading or therapy setting.
+There may be times before that when the dog is introduced to classes or in assemblies without physical contact.
 If Parents/Carers have any concerns regarding this, then please email firstname.lastname@example.org with the heading ‘School Dog’.